innosoft-pro/label-them/README.md

 At the moment *LabelThem* works  only with [Yandex.Toloka crowdsourcing system](https://toloka.yandex.ru/) in [Chromium Browser](http://www.chromium.org/Home) and [Chrome](https://www.google.ru/chrome) web browsers.

 If an image cannot fit the screen in width.
-Only left part of the image that fits the screen will be displayed!
+Only left part of the image that fits the screen will be displayed and available for markup!

 #### Building systemGenerating source files for Yandex.Toloka